 The medieval church specified 8 modes in which its music was to be composed, each employing a natural scale, i.e. no sharps or flats.
 The dorian mode, for example, ran from D to D, the phrgian mode from E to E, the mixolydian mode from G to G, and so on, all without accidentals.
 (The one exception was that of turning B to Bb when played or sung against an F to avoid this clashing tritone sound.)
 Edi, running from F to F with a fixed Bb, fits none of these ecclesiastical modes.
 Remarkably, it was not until 1547, two and a half centuries later, that Swiss music theorist, Heinrich Glarean (or Glareanus), gave theoretical validation to the mode in which Edi was written when he extended the 8 modes to 12.
 In his Dodecachordon, published in Basle, one of the 4 modes he added was ionian, running from C to C. A quick glance at the music below will show that Edi is in the ionian mode, transposed up a fourth, with a starting note and finalis of F. This mode suggests that, though the subject is religious, the context of Edi beo thu was not ecclesiastical, not intended to be sung in church.
 Whether the scribe of the manuscript was a monk at Llanthony Secunda Priory is a matter of debate, but there is no reason why a monk would not know a song that was to be sung outside of a monastic act of worship.

 Medieval music worked very differently to modern music’s use of largely major and minor chords to create harmonies as a bed on which to place the melody.
-In the 13th century, at the time of Edi, a musical phrase started and ended with a consonant or stable interval, being a unison, an octave or a fifth.
-Within a phrase, harmonic intervals could be dissonant or unstable, such as seconds or sevenths, working their way back step-wise to consonance again by the last note of a finishing cadence.
+In the 13th century, at the time of Edi, a musical phrase started and ended with a perfectly consonant or stable interval, being a unison, an octave or a fifth.
+Within a phrase, intervals could be dissonant or unstable, seconds, fourths and sevenths, working their way back step-wise to perfect consonance again by the last note of a finishing cadence.
+Outside England and Scotland, thirds and sixths were considered an imperfect consonace, more stable than dissonance, but not stable enough for resolution: in England and Scotland only, thirds were stable and perfectly consonant.

-The harmonisation of Edi is not typical of medieval polyphony, for one technical reason: this is a gymel, from the Latin, cantus gemellus, twin song, two part polyphony in which the usual fixtures of medieval music are largely laid aside in favour of harmonising almost entirely in thirds and sixths, often moving in parallel.
-This definition of gymel as parallel thirds and sixths is from the 15th century music theorist Guilielmus Monachus (about whom nothing is known, not even his nationality – English or Italian?), though the practice is evident in England from the beginning of the 13th century.
+The polyphony of Edi is not typical of medieval music, for one technical reason: this is a gymel, from the Latin, cantus gemellus, twin song, two part polyphony in which the usual fixtures of medieval music are largely laid aside in favour of accompanying almost entirely in thirds and sixths, often moving in parallel.
+This definition of gymel as marked by thirds and sixths is from the 15th century music theorist Guilielmus Monachus (about whom nothing is known, not even his nationality – English or Italian?), though the practice is evident in England from the beginning of the 13th century.

-The Night Watch’s performance in the video above stays true to the original harmonisation, reproduced between the notes of the voice and gittern, and they also improvise additional harmonies between the gittern and citole.
-The original harmonisation with no additions, as shown in the music above, can be heard in the following soundfile, played by Kathryn Wheeler on vielle:
+The Night Watch’s performance in the video above stays true to the original two parts, reproduced between the notes of the voice and gittern, and they also improvise additional polyphony between the gittern and citole.
+The original two voices with no additions, as shown in the music above, can be heard in the following soundfile, played by Kathryn Wheeler on vielle:

 Other than in the gymel, we don’t hear such use of thirds and sixths in harmony until the musical revolution of John Dunstaple in the 15th century, which ushered in the renaissance sound, the ‘English countenance’, a term coined in admiration by the French poet, Martin le Franc, in his Le Champion des Dames, 1440-42.
 The third, the sixth, and full triadic chords of root, third and fifth were the harmonic intervals so often used by John Dunstaple which, together with his throwing 4 voices wide apart in pitch for the first time, ushered in the early modern period in music, the beginning of the now familiar SATB (soprano, alto, tenor, bass).
 This is the reason the thirds of gymel harmony in Edi sound so sweet and modern.